|

 - 3 dan and above: all tachi forms (1 - 7) and all kodachi forms (8 - 10)

-At Norwalk Dojo, kenshi must learn kata at least one level above the
+At Norwalk Dojo, kenshi learn kata at least one level above the

 FIK regulations.